Globoplay

 Globoplay is a Brazilian subscription video on-demand over-the-top streaming service owned by Globo, a division of Grupo Globo.
 The service primarily distributes films and television series produced by Estúdios Globo with the service also hosting content from other providers, content add-ons, live sporting events, and video rental and purchasing services.
 It was created on 26 October 2015, and launched in Brazil on November 3 of the same year.
 In 2020, it reached the milestone of 20 million registered users and became the most used national streaming service in Brazil.

 In September 2021, it was announced that Globoplay would be released in Canada and in more than 20 European countries, such as Italy, France, Switzerland, Germany, Spain, Portugal and United Kingdom starting 14 October 2021.

 Programming

 Logo of Globoplay used from 2018 to 2020.

 Logo of Globoplay used from 2020 to 2025.

 Globoplay offers video streaming or on-demand content of programs from Globo's archived library as well as original programs and exclusive international programs.
 Live broadcasting of Globo and some of its affiliates is also available, albeit users have to configure their accounts so the location is inside of the allowed broadcasting area, composed of 115 affiliates operating inside 26 Brazilian states.
-If someone has their account configured to have a location outside of those affiliates, or if it lives outside Brazil and straight doesn't have configured a specific location, the live broadcasting feature automatically becomes unavailable.
+If the user has their account configured to have a location outside of those affiliates, or if they live outside Brazil and have not configured a specific location, the live broadcasting feature automatically becomes unavailable.